Bird watching safaris

 Bird watching safaris in Uganda and Rwanda are very popular because both countries, are special with some endemics.
 However, in terms of number and variety of species, Uganda is the best destination as the country has variety of species and most of its bird watching sites are well developed for tourism, with a great number of Important bird watching sites.
 Rwanda is located in the Albertine rift and the it is open for bird watching all year round.
 Although during Dec to Feb Rwanda receives some migrant species, making this time the best time for bird watching safaris in Rwanda.

-Bird watching safaris in Uganda Rwanda can be organised as a combo, or you can opt to concentrate on each country at a time.
+Birding can be organised as a combo in Uganda and Rwanda, or you can opt to concentrate on each country at a time.
 Below we have listed some of the sites you should consider visiting whilst on a bird watching safari.

 Uganda has over 1000 different species of birds, with half of the Africa’s birds.
 Uganda has diverse biomes that contribute to the existence of these birds to include; savannah, wetlands, forests, and so much more.
 Below have listed some of the best birding spots in Uganda.